argonemyth/argonemyth-blog/README.md

 7. Django CKEditor
 Add ckeditor to your INSTALLED_APPS setting.

+Add a CKEDITOR_UPLOAD_PATH setting to the project's settings.py file.
+This setting specifies an absolute filesystem path to your CKEditor media upload directory.
+Make sure you have write permissions for the path, i.e.:

+    CKEDITOR_UPLOAD_PATH = "/home/media/media.lawrence.com/uploads"

 Add CKEditor URL include to your project's urls.py file:

     (r'^ckeditor/', include('ckeditor.urls')),